-We have a committed team of Teaching Assistants who do fantastic work and have hugely improved our flow of information to ensure we never miss a beat when it comes to looking out for every student.
+We have a committed team of Learning Mentors who do fantastic work and have hugely improved our flow of information to ensure we never miss a beat when it comes to looking out for every student.
 They have a huge amount of experience and knowledge for us to call upon.

 Support in Examinations

 We are continually investing in new technology to improve the learning experience for our students.
 We are discovering new and exciting ways to support them, especially with their literacy skills.

 Using the latest software and hardware to promote independent learning and increase motivation, we aim to boost self-esteem and ensure students have the necessary skills to succeed in the future.
 A good example of this is students who have access to electronic reading software to support their literacy needs.

 We offer a supportive environment in which to form new friendships at lunch and break time.
-Students can take part in various activities, such as board games club, art club and sports teams throughout the year, and are actively encouraged to get involved.
+Students can take part in various activities, such as board games club, art club, homework club and sports teams throughout the year, and are actively encouraged to get involved.

 For further information, you can find our SEND Policy and SEND School Information Report on the school website.

-- Mrs Toni Crawley – Additional Provision Teacher
+- Mrs Toni Crawley – Teacher of Additional Provision; Deputy SENCO

 - Miss Angela Benucci – Learning Support Manager